cohere-ai/cohere-toolkit/README.md

 ## Quick start

-Try it the default Toolkit application yourself by deploying it in a container locally.
+Try the default Toolkit application yourself by deploying it in a container locally.
 You will need to have [Docker](https://www.docker.com/products/docker-desktop/) and [Docker-compose >= 2.22](https://docs.docker.com/compose/install/) installed.

 ```bash